-- 2.41 Only reactive import and reactive export values occurring at times of active import are used in the calculation. - 2.42 This calculation is completed for every half hour and the maximum value from the billing period is applied.
+- 2.40 Only reactive import and reactive export values occurring at times of active import are used in the calculation.
+Where data for two or more MPANS is aggregated for billing purposes the HH consumption values are summated prior to the calculation above. - 2.41 This calculation is completed for every half hour and the maximum value from the billing period is applied.